BassyAyman/Al-NewBank-Projet/deliverables/status.md

 ## What was done:

-* a diagram of all service
-* a component diagram for the 2 spring service
+* Modification on the service diagram
-* Personas
-* User Stories
-* Study on the V7 subject : Scalability
+* scenarios of implementation to test limit based on the V7 subject : Scalability
+* CQRS solution modele added to the service diagram

 ## What is planned

-* For Tuesday, make a sequence diagram for each US
-* Start a first implementation if the model is validated
+* For Tuesday, have the implementation of the first Scenario ready

 ## What's the difference from last week

-* The architecture has been modified again, to better meet requirements
-* Component diagrams for certain services have been added
-* New Persona and User Story
+* The architecture : we have modified how we manage read and write with database into a CQRS model.

 ## Issues :